GoogleCloudPlatform/cloud-foundation-fabric/modules/on-prem-in-a-box/README.md

 To see this module in action, please refer to the folowing end-to-end network examples:
 - [hub-and-spoke-peerings](../../infrastructure/hub-and-spoke-peerings/)

+## TODO

+- [ ] describe how to check and troubleshoot the onprem VPN and services
+- [ ] add support for service account, scopes and network tags

 ## Examples

 ### Static VPN Gateway